Professional Development and Career Planning

 • Cost of conference registration (+ membership if required) with documentation

-• Estimated cost of travel (flight, taxi, etc.), with documentation
+• Estimated cost of travel (flight, taxi, etc.), with documentation if available

-• Estimated cost of lodging
+• Estimated cost of lodging, with documentation if available

 Students who do not request the full amount for any given conference will be able to use the remainder for an additional conference in the same academic year (Sep.
 1 – Aug.
 31).